 Volunteers are essential to the support services offered by Seasons of Life Hospice.

-Volunteers offer support to patients and staff of the Hospice team.
-Support services offered to our patients include, but not limited to, companionship, assistance with meals, errands, homemaking tasks, medication pick-ups and funeral home visitation.
-Supportive services for the staff include, but not limited to, making telephone calls to families, mailings, filing and assisting the cook with meal preparation and serving food to the patients.
+Volunteers offer support to patients and staff of the hospice team.
+Support services offered to our patients include, but are not limited to, companionship, assistance with meals, errands, homemaking tasks, medication pick-ups and funeral home visitation.
+Volunteers may also assist staff by making telephone calls to families, preparing mailings and filing, and assisting the cook with meal preparation and serving food to the patients.
 Support services to the patients and staff include the distribution of linen to patient rooms, and the removal of extra linen.
 Spiritual volunteers are another supportive service to the patients and staff, they are trained individuals who offer prayer and support as requested by patient and family.
-If you are interested in volunteering at Seasons of Life Hospice, there is an eight week volunteer training course offered twice a year, Spring and Fall.
-For more information, please contact Sharon Secura, Volunteer Coordinator at (440) 743-4943.
+If you are interested in volunteering at Seasons of Life Hospice, there is an eight-week volunteer training course offered twice a year, spring and fall.
+For more information, please contact Sharon Secura, Volunteer Coordinator, at 440-743-4943.